Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 If you have long list of Projects, you can use the search field in the top left corner, by clicking into the input field or using the shortcut `Ctrl+f / ⌘f` and entering the search term followed by the enter key.
 Use the `×` button inside the input field or the `ESC` key to reset the search and show the complete list again.

 To find new Projects select the **Search** button from above the list of **My Projects** and the search field in the upper right corner will be automatically selected.
 Type in your search term followed by the enter key.
 The first 10 search results are shown.
 Scroll to the end of the list and click on the **Load More** button to see more results.
-More Projects will be shown in increments of 10 and more result are loaded, when you reach the end of the list.
+More Projects will be shown in increments of 10 and more result are loaded as you reach the end of the list.

 Click on a Project in the list of search results to see detailed information in the right side bar.

 ## Join a Project

 If you search for Projects and you find a Project you would like to participate in, you can join them from the app using the **Join** button.
-The Project will be automatically added to your list of **My Projects** and will also be available under **Collaborations** on your user profile at the website and in the mobile app.
+The Project will be automatically added to your list of **My Projects**, as well as in the mobile application and will also be available under **Collaborations** on your user profile at the website.

 Some Projects cannot be joined, since they are only accessible to a small group of people.
 These Projects are indicated by a small **lock** icon in front of the Project title.